uf-mil/mil/System-Alarms.md

 ### Trajectory Generator

-1. Entered unavoidable collision zone (0): abort
+1. Entered unavoidable collision zone (0): abort mission
-1. No usable safety paths (1): No where to go, abort
+1. No usable safety paths (1): abort mission
-1. Planning failed (2): Will try to use a safety path
+1. Planning failed (2): try to use a safety path
-1. Re-plan failure (2): Will try to use a safety path
+1. Re-plan failure (2): try to use a safety path